flyteorg/flyte/rfc/system/0000-simplify-retry-behaviour.md

 ## 5 Drawbacks

-Currently the behaviour is intransparent and confusing for platform users.
+Currently the behavior is intransparent and confusing for platform users.
 We as platform engineers have to look deep into the code to understand which budget a certain failure counts against.
 Users cannot increase the number of accepted preemptions when their training runs longer.
 Different plugins handle preemptions in different ways.
 We should not leave these quirks untackled.

 ## 6 Alternatives

 ### 6.1 Count preemptions towards user retry budget

-If we didn't want to try to make the retry behaviour easier to understand but only wanted to 1) remove the incoherence between plugins when it comes to preemption handling and 2) give users the ability the control the number of accepted preemptions, we could simply always count preemptions towards the user retry budget.
+If we didn't want to try to make the retry behavior easier to understand but only wanted to 1) remove the incoherence between plugins when it comes to preemption handling and 2) give users the ability the control the number of accepted preemptions, we could simply always count preemptions towards the user retry budget.

 In this case, [here](https://github.com/flyteorg/flyteplugins/blob/dfdf6f95aef7bebff160d6660f5c62f5832c39e4/go/tasks/pluginmachinery/flytek8s/pod_helper.go#L628), we would return a `PhaseInfoRetryableFailure` instead of a `PhaseInfoSystemRetryableFailure`.